Pi4J/pi4j.github.io/content/prepare/install-java.md

 ```

 {{% notice warning %}}
-This approach only works a 64-bit system as you can see from the `arm64` in the file name.
+This approach only works on a 64-bit system as you can see from the `arm64` in the file name.
 For more info about running Java on a 32-bit system, check [Java for ARMv6/7/8](/documentation/java-for-arm/).
 {{% /notice %}}

 ### Test Java Installation